 Step 4: Web Analytics:

-behaviour.
+Getting the most out of you web analytics is crucial for conversion rate optimisation.
 Don’t assume your web analytics are measuring everything perfectly and where possible use multiple analytics tools to validate your findings.
 You are bound to find some issues with how your analytics are set up, and get your developers to investigate and rectify these problems when you can.

 Averages lie so always segment your reports using appropriate metrics such as user type, source of traffic, demographics etc. One you have set up goals, segments and events in your web analytics you should also establish conversion funnels to identify drop-off points.